1. Home

 Due to the reduced number of traffic lanes on the bridge, the range of mitigation measures has been enhanced, particularly with regard to public transit.

-Boarding on all exo bus routes in the La Presqu'Île sector is free until further notice.
+Boarding on all exo bus routes in the La Presqu'Île sector is free until the end of May.
 Users still have to hold a valid transit fare to use a connection with another public transit service.

-The distribution of free public transit tickets for train users will continue until further notice at Hudson, Vaudreuil, Dorion, Pincourt and Île-Perrot stations on the exo 11 Vaudreuil-Hudson train line.
+The distribution of free public transit tickets for train users will continue until the end of May at Hudson, Vaudreuil, Dorion, Pincourt and Île-Perrot stations on the exo 11 Vaudreuil/Hudson train line.
 Users boarding at one of these five stations will still receive a free two-pass “All Modes ABC” ticket for the outward and return train journeys, including connections with the bus and metro networks and the REM.
-Free tickets are distributed seven days a week, according to the train schedule.
+These tickets, are distributed seven days a week, according to the train schedule, will be valid until Friday May 31 inclusive.

 Temporary Parking Spaces at Vaudreuil Station